Where Do I Begin?

 - If there is more than one independent clause, check to make sure the clauses are separated by the appropriate punctuation.

-- Sometimes, it is just as effective (or even more so) to simply break the sentence into separate sentences instead of including punctuation to separate the clauses.
+- Sometimes, it is just as effective (or even more so) to simply break the sentence into two separate sentences instead of including punctuation to separate the clauses.

 - Another option is to take out the comma and insert a semicolon instead.